-(Right: The new race-course at Newton-upon-Ayr - opened in 1907 - where men of the Regiment were sometimes billeted and where they would replace some of the turf with a vegetable garden; part of the present grandstand is original - photograph from 2012)
+(Right below: The new race-course at Newton-upon-Ayr - opened in 1907 - where men of the Regiment were sometimes billeted and where they would replace some of the turf with a vegetable garden; part of the present grandstand is original - photograph from 2012)

-The 12th Re-enforcement Draft from Ayr - Private Bishop one of the detachment's rank and file - passed through the English south-coast port of Southampton on October 11 of 1916 on its way to the Continent and to the Western Front.
+Some nine weeks after Private Brake had first reported to the Regimental Depot, the 11th Re-enforcement Draft from Ayr - he, Private Brake, one of its rank and file - passed through the English south-coast port of Southampton on October 3 of 1916 on its way to the Continent and to the Western Front.

-The contingent subsequently disembarked in the Norman capital of Rouen on the next day, October 12, and spent time at the large British Expeditionary Force Base Depot located there, in final training and organization, before making its way to a rendezvous with the parent 1st Battalion.
+The contingent disembarked in the Norman capital of Rouen on the morrow, October 4, and was then there to spend time at the large British Expeditionary Force Base Depot in final training and organization.